lucapette/fakedata/README.md

 ### Generators

-All the generators listed under `fakedata -g` are available as functions into the templates.
+The generators listed under `fakedata -g` are available as functions into the templates.
 If the generator name is a single word, then it's available as a function with the same name capitalized (example: `int` becomes `Int`).
 If the generator name is composed by multiple words joined by dots, then the function name is again capitalized by the first letter of the word and joined together